|One of the entrances to the University of Chicago|

 However, as a member of a minority religion in the University of Chicago Divinity School's graduate program, I have had many personal experiences that directly contradict the letter's assertions that all perspectives are welcome at the institution.
 Since I joined the program in 2014, there have also been several reported incidents that suggest the university has ongoing issues with equal rights for many kinds of minorities.
 These problems are not unique to this institution.

-Interfaith Dialogue organization at the school and now serve as president.
+Given these issues, I recently revived the dormant Interfaith Dialogue organization at the school and now serve as president.
 Upon seeing the dean's letter, I immediately made a public statement declaring Interfaith Dialogue to be a safe space for members of minority faiths.

-The Daily Beast, OnFaith, Public Radio International, and The History Channel, only a tiny bit of my answer was used for the article as published.
+I was soon contacted by Beth McMurtrie, Senior Writer for The Chronicle of Higher Education.
+She asked to interview me for "a story about reaction on campus to the U of Chicago's letter to new students about safe spaces/academic freedom."
+As happened in my past interviews with The Daily Beast, OnFaith, Public Radio International, and The History Channel, only a tiny bit of my answer was used for the article as published.
 In this case, Ms. McMurtrie only used one sentence of mine.

 I completely understand.
 Journalists must collect and review a great amount of information, then condense and select what they have gathered to create a clear narrative.
 However, I would like to offer my full answers here, since they place in perspective the small quote that was used in Ms. McMurtrie's article.